DorsaRoh/Atmo-DNN/README.md

 ## 1. Atmospheric Conditions of Planet

+Determines the chemical composition of the planet's atmosphere.

 - Inputs:
-    - Semi-Major Axis
+    - Semi-Major Axis (AU)
-    - Planet Radius
+    - Planet Radius	(km)
-    - Planet Density
+    - Planet Density (g/cm3)
-    - Planet Surface Pressure
+    - Planet Surface Pressure (bar)
-    - kappa
+    - kappa	(fractional)
-    - gamma1
+    - gamma1 (fractional)
-    - gamma2
+    - gamma2 (fractional)
-    - alpha	beta
+    - alpha	beta (fractional)
-    - Planet Surface Temperature
+    - Planet Surface Temperature (K)
-    - Avg Mol Weight
+    - Avg Mol Weight (fractional)
-    - Mean Surface Albedo
+    - Mean Surface Albedo (fractional)

 - Outputs:
-    - CH4 abundance
+    - CH4 abundance	(fractional)
-    - N2O abundance
+    - N2O abundance	(fractional)
-    - CO abundance
+    - CO abundance (fractional)
-    - O3 abundance
+    - O3 abundance (fractional)
-    - SO2 abundance
+    - SO2 abundance	(fractional)
-    - NH3 abundance
+    - NH3 abundance	(fractional)
-    - C2H6 abundance
+    - C2H6 abundance (fractional)
-    - NO2 abundance
+    - NO2 abundance (fractional)

 ## 2. Presence of Liquid Water

+Determines the potability of the water, if present, on the planet.

+- Inputs:
+    - ph: pH of 1. water (0 to 14)
+    - Hardness: Capacity of water to precipitate soap in mg/L
+    - Solids: Total dissolved solids in ppm
+    - Chloramines: Amount of Chloramines in ppm
+    - Sulfate: Amount of Sulfates dissolved in mg/L
+    - Conductivity: Electrical conductivity of water in μS/cm
+    - Organic_carbon: Amount of organic carbon in ppm
+    - Trihalomethanes: Amount of Trihalomethanes in μg/L
+    - Turbidity: Measure of light emiting property of water in NTU

+- Outputs:
+    - Potability: Indicates if water is safe for human consumption.
+Potable 1 and Not potable 0